Technical SEO Audit Checklist For Local Businesses

 - Choose the most specific primary category possible (e.g., “Paediatric Dentist” instead of just “Dentist”).

-Key Optimisation Tactics for 2025
+Key Optimisation Tactics

 - Write a full business description using all 750 characters and include local keywords naturally.